crownengine/crown/docs/basics.rst

 The boot directory and the boot.config file
 -------------------------------------------

 Any directory within `the source directory`_ containing the file named ``boot.config`` is a boot directory.

-The ``boot.config`` is the first file loaded by Pepper; it specifies the package to load and the lua script to execute on boot and various other boot-time settings.
+The ``boot.config`` is the first file read by Pepper; it specifies the package to load and the lua script to execute on boot and various other boot-time settings.
 See `boot.config file reference`_ for more details.

-There can be an arbitrary number of boot directories.
+Normally there is a single ``boot.config`` file, placed at the top of the source directory.
+This is the file which Pepper looks at by default.

+In some circumstances is desirable to have multiple ``boot.config`` files.
 You can set which boot directory Pepper should use with the switch ``--boot-dir``.

-In the example below, the engine is told to load the package ``boot`` and run the Lua script ``lua/game``.
+In the example below, a minimal ``boot.config`` file tells the engine to load the package ``boot`` and run the Lua script ``lua/game``.

 .. code::

+	$ cat boot.config
 	boot_package = "boot"      // Package to load on boot
 	boot_script  = "lua/game"  // Lua script to execute on boot